shaharv/docs/howtos/arm/README.md

-# Building and running ARM Cortex-M0
+# Building and running C on ARM Cortex-M0

 ## Installation